kalawode/Basic-R-Projects/README.md

 # R-Projects
-R scripts for data analysis
+R script for data analysis project

 This project showcases the use of R and RStudio to visualise complex experimental data, highlighting the swimming durations of tadpoles under varying experimental conditions.